LambdaTest/documentation/docs/har_log-viewer.md

 ## How to Use HAR Log Viewer With Waterfall on LambdaTest?
 ***

-To get the network logs using HAR Log Viewer With Waterfall, you need to pass `network.har = true` in your test scripts.
-If you want an entire response body, then pass `network.full.har = true`.
+To get the network logs using HAR Log Viewer With Waterfall, you need to pass `network.full.har = true` in your test scripts.

 Once you run the tests, navigate to the Web Automation Dashboard to see the HAR Log Viewer With Waterfall in action.